Lionel Pearson Fellowship

 The interviews themselves generally last about thirty minutes.
 During this time the members of the Committee will discuss the candidate’s background and professional aspirations with particular attention to the opportunity of studying abroad as a Pearson Fellow.
 These encounters are meant to be engaging and productive experiences.
 Candidates should know that the Committee makes every effort to create a comfortable, genial environment.
 It is not the goal of the Committee to overwhelm the candidates, but rather to give them the opportunity to present themselves, their academic accomplishments, and their professional goals in the most favorable light.
 Candidates should view their time with the Committee as a chance to share information that the written application and letters of recommendation cannot adequately convey.
 The Committee, in turn, will seek to evaluate the strengths of the candidates and confirm those aspects of their applications that led to their being selected as finalists.
 Following the interviews, the Committee will take time to deliberate and select the recipient.
 The Chair of the Committee will then inform the finalists of the Committee’s decision that afternoon.

-- By 11:59pm Eastern Time on November 5, 2021, candidates must submit the application form and all other required materials, including an 8-10 page writing sample, double-spaced, including notes and bibliography.
+- By 11:59pm Eastern Time on November 6, 2023, candidates should submit the application form and all other required materials, including an 8-10 page writing sample, double-spaced, including notes and bibliography.
 All materials should be sent electronically to the Executive Director (firstname.lastname@example.org).

-- In January 2021 short-listed candidates will be interviewed via Zoom by the committee, and candidates will be notified of the committee’s decision shortly after these interviews.
-In addition, the short-listed candidates’ registration fees to the January 2022 meeting of the Society for Classical Studies will be waived and they will receive funding to attend the 2022 hybrid conferencer in person, if they choose to do so.
+- In January 2024 short-listed candidates will be interviewed via Zoom by the committee, and candidates will be notified of the committee’s decision shortly after these interviews.
+In addition, the short-listed candidates’ registration fees to the January 2024 meeting of the Society for Classical Studies will be waived and they will receive funding to attend the 2024 conference.

 Pearson Fellows have established a very favorable record and are welcome, space permitting, at most universities.
 Below are listed some sources of information, which candidates should consult both while preparing their personal statement as part of the application process and, should one receive the fellowship, in making arrangements for study abroad.
 Naturally, this list is not exhaustive, but it does reflect the fact that, to date, Pearson Fellows have all studied at Cambridge, Oxford, St. Andrews, or the University of Reading.
 Further, applicants should keep in mind the generous offers from the Classics Faculties at Cambridge and Oxford described above.
 For a more complete list of opportunities in England and Scotland, candidates and their faculty sponsors should consult a list of Classics and Classics-related departments in the UK compiled by the Classical Association: http://www.classicalassociation.org/departments.html.